 Hoover senior fellow Amy Zegart and National Security Affairs Fellow Lieutenant Colonel Matthew Atkins hosted a day-long workshop examining key current and emerging intelligence challenges.
 Read more about the workshop here.

-Amy Zegart is a Davies Family Senior Fellow at the Hoover Institution, a professor of political economy at the Stanford Graduate School of Business (by courtesy), and co-director of Stanford’s Center for International Security and Cooperation.
+Amy Zegart is the Davies Family Senior Fellow at the Hoover Institution, a professor of political science (by courtesy) at Stanford University, and co-director of Stanford’s Center for International Security and Cooperation.
 Until 2011, she served as professor of public policy at UCLA’s Luskin School of Public Affairs.

 Zegart’s research examines the organizational challenges of American national security agencies.
 Her most recent publication is Eyes on Spies: Congress and the United States Intelligence Community (Hoover Institution Press, 2011).
 She is also the author of two award-winning books: Flawed by Design, which chronicles the development of the Central Intelligence Agency, Joint Chiefs of Staff, and National Security Council, won the highest dissertation award in political science; and Spying Blind, which examines why American intelligence agencies failed to adapt to the terrorist threat before 9/11, won the National Academy of Public Administration’s Brownlow Book Award.
 She has also published in International Security, Political Science Quarterly, and other leading academic journals.
 She serves on the editorial boards of Terrorism and Political Violence and Intelligence and National Security.